 The Happiness Training Plan is an audio programme designed to have an anti-depressant effect.
 It’s full of simple, practical steps to greater happiness.
-The twelve strategies are unique in being based on recent findings from positive psychology, the science of happiness and well-being.
+The twelve strategies are all based on positive psychology, the science of happiness.
 Each track offers a practical lesson in mood improvement with the assurance that every strategy is supported by scientific evidence.

 “Clearly presented, easy to follow and, more importantly, highly practical.
 I love the Happiness Training Plan CD and recommend it to both colleagues and patients.” – Dr Mark Daykin, GP